medic/medic-docs/configuration/csv-to-docs.md

 ### Using CSV Files on Google Drive

-Create a new directory and add a new json file named `csvs-on-google-drive.json`.
+In your project home directory create a new json file named `csvs-on-google-drive.json`.

 The keys should be the name of the CSV file stored locally, and for the value use the google id for the document.
 The name of the file must match what the file is generating a doc for.
 See the documentation [here](https://github.com/medic/medic-conf#csv-file-name) for naming files.